FIRSTRobotics/fms-manual/source/audience-display/configuration/about-audience-display.rst

 Introduction
 ------------

-Audience Display is a software program, built and distributed by *FIRST* that is used to relay game and status information from FMS to the Audience at the venue.
+Audience Display is a software program, built and distributed by *FIRST*\ |reg| that is used to relay game and status information from FMS to the Audience at the venue.
 Audience Display can only be run as a standalone application on a separate machine connected to the field network via Ethernet.
 This manual will walk through the available displays, configuration options, and best practices related to the Audience Display.

-IMPORTANT: DO NOT INSTALL THE AUDIENCE DISPLAY ON OFFICIAL FIRST SERVERS ("SCORPION CASE #33") - USE ONLY THE REMOTE AUDIENCE DISPLAY MACHINE!
+.. important:: DO NOT INSTALL THE AUDIENCE DISPLAY ON OFFICIAL *FIRST* SERVERS ("SCORPION CASE #33") - USE ONLY THE REMOTE AUDIENCE DISPLAY MACHINE!

 Wiring Audience Display
 -----------------------